mafintosh/peerwiki/README.md

 peerwiki 9090 --use-index
 ```

-And open a browser on http://localhost:9090/BitTorrent
+And open a browser on [http://localhost:9090/BitTorrent](http://localhost:9090/BitTorrent)

+## Cache

+When downloading articles they are cached on your local file system in `./peerwiki`.

 ## Programmatic usage